 If you accidentally hit a pin when sewing, then you should change the needle immediately as you will have damaged the tip and you won’t get a good stitch and may even mess up your bobbin.

 What brand is the best when it comes to sewing machine needles?

-Every seamstress may have their favorite brand or if you’re like me, they all seam to work just fine.
+Every seamstress may have their favorite brand or if you’re like me, they all seem to work just fine.
 I don’t think you can go wrong with a Schmetz needle.
 They offer such a large variety.
-Schmetz needles are of such a good quality you’ll find that changing the needle every 10 hrs of sewing is not quite necessary, the needles still look and feel amazing!
+Schmetz needles are of such good quality you’ll find that changing the needle every 10 hrs of sewing is not quite necessary, the needles still look and feel amazing!
 You should still change the needles though as they might get damaged when you’re in the middle of your next project or 10 hrs round.